MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## Why projects aren't visible while creating a flow in Power Automate?

 If you've created projects in Dynamics 365 Customer Voice and shared all the projects with other users, the projects won't be visible while creating a flow in Power Automate.
 You must create at least one project that isn't shared with other users.
 After the new project is created, all the projects (user owned and shared) will be visible while creating a flow in Power Automate.
 It takes 5 minutes for the projects to be visible in Power Automate.

+## Can I see responses submitted through the Report abuse link?

+The responses submitted through the **Report abuse** link can only be seen by Microsoft.
+Neither the respondent nor the survey owner can see the responses submitted through the **Report abuse** link.
+The response helps Microsoft to identify is someone is misusing a survey for phishing or any illegal activities.

+## Can I remove the Report abuse link from a survey?

+No, the **Report abuse** link can't be removed from a survey.

 ## How can I share new feature requirements or ideas?